pcrandall/cheatsheets/vim.md

 layout: 2017/sheet
 tags: [Featured]
 updated: 2020-07-05
-weight: -10
 intro: |
  [Vim](http://www.vim.org/) is a very efficient text editor.
 This reference was made for Vim 8.0.
  For shortcut notation, see `:help key-notation`.
 ---